 The U.S. Food and Drug Administration, or FDA, and other regulatory authorities inspect us from time to time to ensure that we comply with their regulations and guidelines, including environmental and health and safety matters.
-In addition, we must comply with the applicable regulatory requirements governing the conduct of clinical trials in all countries in which we operate.
+We must comply with the applicable regulatory requirements governing the conduct of clinical trials in all countries in which we operate.
 If we fail to comply with any of these requirements we could suffer some or all of:

-- · termination of any research;
+- termination of or delay in any research;

-- disqualification of data;
+- disqualification of data:

-- denial of the right to conduct business:
+- denial of the right to conduct business;

-- criminal penalties;
+- · criminal penalties;

-- other enforcement actions;
+- other enforcement actions:

-- · loss of clients and/or business; and
+- loss of clients and/or business; and

 - litigation from clients and resulting material penalties, damages and costs.

-We are subject to political, regulatory and legal risks associated with our international operations.
+We are subject to political, regulatory, operational and legal risks associated with our international operations.

 We are one of a small group of organizations with the capability and expertise to conduct clinical trials on a global basis.
 We believe that this capability to provide our services globally in most major and developing pharmaceutical markets enhances our ability to compete for new business from large multinational pharmaceutical, biotechnology and medical device companies.
 We have expanded geographically in the past and intend to continue expanding in regions that have the potential to increase our client base or increase our investigator and patient populations.
 We expect that revenues earned in emerging markets will continue to account for an increasing portion of our total revenues.
 However, emerging market operations may present several risks, including civil disturbances, health concerns, cultural differences such as employment, regulatory and business practices, volatility in gross domestic product, economic and governmental instability, the potential for nationalization of private assets and the imposition of exchange controls.
+In addition, operating globally means the Company faces the challenges associated with coordinating its services across different countries, time zones and cultures.